mantues/udacity_robot_ball_chaser_kinetic_package/README.md

 $ roslaunch myrobot nav_world.launch
 ```

-Launch the AMCL node with below command.
+Launch the AMCL node with below command in a new terminal window.
 ```
 $ roslaunch myrobot amcl.launch
 ```